 - Dark amber dropper bottles

-- Adhesive label or masking tape (for labelling tincture)
+- Adhesive label or masking tape (for labeling tincture)

 Instructions

-- Fill a clean, empty mason jar 3/4 full of fresh red clover flowers or 1/2 full of dried red clover flowers.
+- Fill a clean mason jar about three-quarters full with fresh red clover flowers or halfway full if you're using dried red clover flowers.

-- Once the tincture is ready to be decanted, line a funnel with cheesecloth and place the tip of the funnel into the neck of a dark amber glass bottle.
-Pour the solvent and the red clover flowers into the cheesecloth-lined funnel, pressing to make sure all of the liquid makes into the bottle.
+- After 6 to 8 weeks, when the tincture is ready, line a funnel with cheesecloth and position it over a dark amber glass bottle.
+Pour the tincture and red clover flowers into the funnel, pressing down to extract every last drop of liquid.

 Notes